logicalclocks/hopsworks/docs/compute/jupyter.md

 ## Debug Jupyter installation
 Jupyter is installed in the Python environment of your project.
 This means that if a dependency of Jupyter is removed, or an incorrect version is installed it may not work properly.
-If the Python environment ends up in a state with conflicting libraries installed then an alert will be shown in the Python management page under the project settings menu.
+If the Python environment ends up in a state with conflicting libraries installed then an alert will be shown in the `Python libraries` page under the `Project settings` menu.

 ## Jupyter + Spark on Hopsworks